Cap-go/website/src/content/docs/docs/plugin/cloud-mode/auto-update.md

 * User continues normal flow of the app until next update cycle.

 :::danger
-⚠️ If you do not call `notifyAppReady()` in your app, the current version is going to be marked as invalid and we will revert to the previous valid bundle or stock.
+⚠️ Not calling `notifyAppReady()` in your app, will make the current version marked as invalid and will revert to the previous valid bundle or stock.
 :::

 #### Dev flow